fennecJ/VLSI-Assembler/Readme.md

 ```
 And the converted machine code will appeared in `$(MACHINE_CODE_SAVE_PATH)`.

 * Add other instruction
-Go to file ins.c, you'll see something like:
+Go to file assembler/ins.c, you'll see something like:
 ```c
 char *op_table[] = {
     "NOP" , "BRA",